An Improved Approximation Algorithm for Maximin Shares: Existence of -MMS Allocation

-If no such $Q_{k'}^1$ and $Q_{k'}^2$ exists, then we claim that there exists a partition of $P_{k'}$ into three sets with each value less than $\tfrac{3}{8}$.
+\textbf{Case 3:} Finally, if $v_i(P_k \setminus J) \le \tfrac{1}{4}$ and no such $Q_{k'}^1$ and $Q_{k'}^2$ exists (as in Case 2), then we claim that there exists a partition of $P_{k'}$ into three bundles, each with value less than $\tfrac{3}{8}$.
 We can find this partition as follows: Initialize three empty bundles, and repeatedly add the highest value item of $P_{k'}$ to the bundle with the lowest value.
-For a contradiction, suppose one of the three bundles has value more than $\tfrac{3}{8}$, then the sum of the values of the other two sets must be less than $\tfrac{3}{8}$ because otherwise, they make a partition of two with each value more than $\tfrac{3}{8}$.
+For a contradiction, suppose one of the three bundles has value more than $\tfrac{3}{8}$, then the sum of the values of the other two sets must be less than $\tfrac{3}{8}$ because otherwise, they make a partition of two where each has value more than $\tfrac{3}{8}$.
 This means that at least one of the bundles must have a value less than $\tfrac{3}{16}$.
 This implies that the value of the largest bag before adding the last item must be less than $\tfrac{3}{16}$ and the last item also should value less than $\tfrac{3}{16}$, which is a contradiction.
-Therefore, there exists a partition $Q_{k'}^1$, $Q_{k'}^2$ and $Q_{k'}^3$ of $P_{k'}$ such that each value less than $\tfrac{3}{8}$.
+Therefore, there exists a partition $Q_{k'}^1$, $Q_{k'}^2$ and $Q_{k'}^3$ of $P_{k'}$ such that each has value less than $\tfrac{3}{8}$.